Skip to main content

 • Side-effects include dry mouth, nausea, sleep disturbances, loss of appetite and constipation.
 Venlafaxine should not be used in women with heart disease, electrolyte imbalance or uncontrolled high blood pressure.
 Blood pressure should be monitored while taking it and discontinuation should be tapered.

-• 75mg of SR venlafaxine is equivalent to ultra-low dose oestrogen (25 mcg) for the treatment of hot flushes5
+• 75mg of SR venlafaxine is equivalent to low dose oestrogen (25 mcg) for the treatment of hot flushes9

 • SSRIs (Selective Serotonin Reuptake Inhibitors).
-This class of antidepressants includes paroxetine, fluoxetine, fluvoxamine, sertraline and citalopram, escitalopram.
+This class of antidepressants includes paroxetine, fluoxetine, fluvoxamine, sertraline, citalopram, and escitalopram.
 There is limited information about how different non-hormonal agents compare with each other for efficacy due to a lack of head to head studies.
-In selecting first line treatment using non-hormonal methods, a recent systematic review has reported that Venlafaxine 75mg CR, Escitalopram 10-20mg and gabapentin 900ng have all been and shown to be effective for hot flushes after breast cancer.
+In selecting first line treatment using non-hormonal methods, a systematic review has reported that Venlafaxine 75mg CR, Escitalopram 10-20mg and gabapentin 900mg have all been shown to be effective for hot flushes after breast cancer10, 11.

 • What we don’t know: There are very few studies comparing antidepressants for hot flushes with other therapies such as average dose hormone therapy.
 The long-term effects of these medications in healthy women are not known.

 • Use of SSRIs in women with breast cancer using tamoxifen.
 There have been concerns that certain SSRIs (paroxetine and fluoxetine) may reduce the active metabolite of tamoxifen.
-However, it is uncertain whether this is of clinical relevance7
+However, it is uncertain whether this is of clinical relevance12.
+It may be safer to use other SSRIs first line in this situation.

 Gabapentin